Conn’s (NASDAQ:CONN) Posts Earnings Results, Misses Estimates By $0.13 EPS

-Conn’s (NASDAQ:CONN – Get Rating) posted its earnings results on Tuesday.
-The specialty retailer reported $0.33 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.46 by ($0.13), MarketWatch Earnings reports.
-Conn’s had a return on equity of 20.87% and a net margin of 8.09%.
-The firm had revenue of $402.50 million during the quarter, compared to the consensus estimate of $412.44 million.
-During the same period in the previous year, the company posted $0.91 EPS.
-The firm’s revenue for the quarter was up 9.4% compared to the same quarter last year.
+Conn’s (NASDAQ:CONN – Get Rating) released its quarterly earnings data on Tuesday.
+The specialty retailer reported $0.33 EPS for the quarter, missing analysts’ consensus estimates of $0.46 by ($0.13), MarketWatch Earnings reports.
+The business had revenue of $402.50 million during the quarter, compared to analysts’ expectations of $412.44 million.
+Conn’s had a net margin of 8.09% and a return on equity of 20.87%.
+The company’s revenue was up 9.4% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted $0.91 EPS.

-In other news, insider Brian Daly sold 6,125 shares of the firm’s stock in a transaction dated Wednesday, January 5th.
-The shares were sold at an average price of $24.67, for a total value of $151,103.75.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-4.65% of the stock is currently owned by company insiders.
+A number of research analysts recently issued reports on CONN shares.
+StockNews.com started coverage on Conn’s in a research note on Thursday.
+They set a “hold” rating on the stock.
+Zacks Investment Research upgraded Conn’s from a “sell” rating to a “hold” rating in a research note on Monday, March 21st.
+Finally, TheStreet downgraded Conn’s from a “b-” rating to a “c” rating in a research note on Tuesday.

-Several equities research analysts have recently weighed in on CONN shares.
-StockNews.com started coverage on shares of Conn’s in a report on Thursday.
-They issued a “hold” rating on the stock.
-Zacks Investment Research raised shares of Conn’s from a “sell” rating to a “hold” rating in a report on Monday, March 21st.
-Finally, TheStreet lowered shares of Conn’s from a “b-” rating to a “c” rating in a report on Tuesday.
+Several institutional investors and hedge funds have recently bought and sold shares of the company.
+Deutsche Bank AG lifted its holdings in shares of Conn’s by 5.7% in the 4th quarter.
+Deutsche Bank AG now owns 10,853 shares of the specialty retailer’s stock valued at $255,000 after buying an additional 583 shares during the period.
+Legal & General Group Plc lifted its holdings in shares of Conn’s by 3.7% in the 4th quarter.
+Legal & General Group Plc now owns 40,280 shares of the specialty retailer’s stock valued at $948,000 after buying an additional 1,432 shares during the period.
+Sei Investments Co. lifted its holdings in shares of Conn’s by 10.8% in the 4th quarter.
+Sei Investments Co. now owns 58,906 shares of the specialty retailer’s stock valued at $1,385,000 after buying an additional 5,730 shares during the period.
+BNP Paribas Arbitrage SA lifted its holdings in shares of Conn’s by 119.7% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 20,255 shares of the specialty retailer’s stock valued at $462,000 after buying an additional 11,036 shares during the period.
+Finally, Barclays PLC lifted its holdings in shares of Conn’s by 52.4% in the 4th quarter.
+Barclays PLC now owns 67,025 shares of the specialty retailer’s stock valued at $1,577,000 after buying an additional 23,052 shares during the period.
+90.31% of the stock is owned by institutional investors and hedge funds.

 Conn’s Company Profile (Get Rating)